f1shl3gs/prust/README.md

 ### Sizes
-`prust` generates structs and implements `Deserialize` and `Serialize`, so the generated file is a little bit larger than `prost` (which uses procedure macros to implement `prost::Message` and so on).
+`prust` generates structs and implements `Deserialize` and `Serialize`, so the generated file is a little bit larger than `prost`, but still smaller than then expanded code.

 <table>
     <thead>